 This is a course in writing and producing materials relevant to today's broadcasting needs including commercials, promos, features and program scripting.
 Logical thoughts, imagination, creativity and good taste are discussed.
-PREREQUISITES: 851-769 - Writing/Pre-College
+PREREQUISITES: Course 851-769 or achieve the required placement test score